Quantum Circuit Cutting for Classical Shadows: Shadow tomography for states and processes

 \subsection{Shadow process tomography}

-Process tomography refers to inferring a quantum channel, a completely-positive map between Hilbert spaces, from measurements.
+Process tomography refers to inferring a quantum channel, a completely-positive trace-preserving map between Hilbert spaces, from measurements.
 For a fixed number of qubits, process tomography is in general exponentially more expensive than state tomography because we are required to map each input---a quantum state---to its output---another quantum state.
 By the channel-state duality, the problem of process tomography can be reduced to performing state tomography on the Choi state, from which we can directly apply the results from shadow tomography \cite{kunjummen2021shadow, levy2021classical}.

-Suppose we wish to know about a quantum channel $\mathcal E$ with Choi state $\Lambda \in \C^{2^{m+n} \times 2^{m+n}}$.
-Suppose $\rho$ is the input state and $\sigma$ is the output state, then by channel-state duality, the probability of the mapping $\rho \mt \sigma$ occurring can be thought of as performing a measurement on the Choi state.
+Suppose we wish to know about a quantum channel $\mathcal E$ with Choi state $\Lambda \in \C^{2^{m+n} \times 2^{m+n}}$ {where $m$ and $n$ are the number of inputs and outputs respectively of the channel}.
+Suppose $\rho$ is the input state and $\sigma$ is the output state, then by channel-state duality, {the expectation of the state through a quantum channel with respect to $\sigma$} can be thought of as performing a measurement on the Choi state,